 |Weight||96kg (15st 1lb)|

-Lucas also became Bristol’s youngest first team player in the professional era at 17 years and 268 days old and was among the try-scorers when appearing in the starting side for the British & Irish Cup match last December in which Gala were beaten 62-7 at the Memorial Ground.
+Lucas became Bristol’s youngest first team player in the professional era at 17 years and 268 days old and was among the try-scorers when appearing in the starting side for the British & Irish Cup match last December in which Gala were beaten 62-7.
 It is his most memorable match so far.

 He attended Swainswick Primary School and Beechen Cliff Boys’ Secondary School and was a member of the Bath Academy last year, having played from the age of eight for the club’s minis.
 His ambitions within the game are “to play for Bristol’s senior side and to have a long and positive career, then either stay in sport and coach or take another path and start something new.”